 The other new project, a sequel set after the events of the game, is Persona 4 Arena, a fighting game co-developed by BlazBlue developer Arc System Works.
 While Arc System Works designed the core gameplay, members of Atlus's Persona team assisted by providing direction regarding certain design decisions and also wrote the game's story.
 The game was released in Japanese arcades in March of 2012.
 A console version on the PS3 and Xbox 360 was released on August 7, 2012 in North America with an expanded story mode and suite of features.
 The game was followed by Persona 4 Arena: Ultimax, which added more playable characters and is set shortly after the conclusion of the original Persona 4 Arena.

 An additional sequel, Persona 4: Dancing All Night, has been developed for the PlayStation Vita.
-A rhythm game featuring Persona 4 music, it is slated for Japanese release in summer 2015 and North American release later on in 2015.
+A rhythm game featuring Persona 4 music, it was released in Japan on June 25, 2015 and in North America on September 29, 2015.
 It is set after the events of the Persona 4 Arena games, when Rise has returned to show business.
 The plot deals with the mysterious "Midnight Stage".